Suman Mokhtarian

-Suman Mokhtarian (13 June 1992 – 8 October 2025) was an Australian mixed martial arts fighter.
+Suman Mokhtarian (13 June 1992 – 8 October 2025) was an Australian mixed martial arts fighter and coach.
 He was murdered at Riverstone on 8 October 2025 in a targeted gun attack by the Alameddine crime network after a previous attempt in February 2024.
 He was featured as a participant on The Ultimate Fighter: Undefeated.
 He was the brother of mixed martial artist Ashkan Mokhtarian.